Art-related career alternatives are often the best choice for a multitude of reasons.

 This blog is for all artists, regardless of status.

-Now, whether or not your destiny is to make full-time artist status or take on an art-related career, you will find the ideas, information, and inspiration published here helpful in reaching your art career goals and potential.
+Now, whether or not your destiny is to achieve full-time artist status or take on an art-related career, you will find the ideas, information, and inspiration published here helpful in reaching your art career goals and potential.
 Know one thing.
 You do not have to work full-time as an artist to have a rewarding career.

 Priceless advice.